NGOs and the transfer of global maternal health policies – NGOMA (completed)

 - Katerini Tagmatarchi Storeng; Jennifer J Palmer; Judith Daire & Maren Olene Kloster (2018).
 Behind the scenes: International NGOs’ influence on reproductive health policy in Malawi and South Sudan.
 Global Public Health.
 ISSN 1744-1692.
 14, s 555- 569

 - Hanneke Pot; Bregje de Kok & Gertrude Finyiza (2018).
 When things fall apart: local responses to the reintroduction of user-fees for maternal health services in rural Malawi.
-Reproductive Health Matters.
+Reproductive Health Matters: An international journal on sexual and reproductive health and rights.
 ISSN 0968-8080. s 1- 11

 - Maren Olene Kloster (2018).
 Efforts to change Malawi's abortion law: The role of NGOs.

 - Maren Olene Kloster (2018).
 Abortion rights in Africa: law - policy - practice.
 Panel discussion..

 - Maren Olene Kloster (2018).
 Why it hurts – introduction to dilemmas of being part of an INGO.